Data-Fenix/DRLSolver4DTSPEnhanced/README.md

 # DRL Solver for the Time-Dependent Travelling Salesman Problem

-> **Master's Thesis** — Anuradha Dissanayake
+> **Master's Thesis** - Anuradha Dissanayake
-> University of Hildesheim, Germany · Supervisor: Tim Dernedde
+> University of Hildesheim, Germany · Supervisor: Prof. Dr. Dr. Lars Schmidt-Thieme, Tim Dernedde

 A Deep Reinforcement Learning framework for solving the **deterministic Time-Dependent Travelling Salesman Problem (TDTSP)** with a fixed customer set.
 Built on top of the M1 attention-based encoder-decoder of Zhang et al. (2023), this work introduces three architectural extensions — **Step-Aware Decoder (Step-MLP / Temp-MLP)**, **Cost-Aware Gating**, and **Time-Sliced Traffic Encoding with Safe Refresh** — evaluated on real-world Beijing traffic data at customer set sizes C = 19 and C = 49.